 In line with significant gambling reform in South Australia, a new community impact test will replace the current Social Effect Inquiry Process and Principles.

 This new test will be more closely aligned to the process required for a liquor licence.

-The new Community Impact Assessment Guidelines that explain this process are currently out for consultation until Wednesday, 21 October.
+The new Community Impact Assessment Guidelines (PDF 141KB) explain this process.

 What is a Community Impact Assessment?

 The Liquor and Gambling Commissioner is only able to grant an application for a new gaming machine licence, or a designated application, if they are satisfied that to do so is in the community interest.

 To make this assessment, the Commissioner is required to take into consideration:

 - harm that might be caused by gambling – whether to a community as a whole, or a specific group within that community

 - cultural, recreational, employment or tourism impacts

 When applying for a gaming machine licence, applicants must provide evidence that shows the licence would be in the community interest.